kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 - `postgres_username` - The username of the PostgreSQL instance.
 Optional, default is `gitlab`.
 - `postgres_database_name` - The name of the main database in the instance for use by GitLab.
 Optional, default is `gitlabhq_production`.
 - `postgres_port` - The port of the PostgreSQL instance.
 Should only be changed if the instance isn't running with the default port.
 Optional, default is `5432`.
+- `postgres_load_balancing_hosts` - A list of all PostgreSQL hostnames to use in [Database Load Balancing](https://docs.gitlab.com/ee/administration/postgresql/database_load_balancing.html).
+This is only applicable when running with an alternative Postgres setup (non Omnibus) where you have multiple read replicas.
+The main host should also be included in this list to be used in load balancing.
+Optional, default is `[]`.

 Along with the above there are some additional settings specific to Praefect and how its database will be set up on the PostgreSQL instance: